 Middle school advisories paired up to sponsor three large Twin Cities families in need by purchasing Christmas gifts for them.
 We worked with Twin Cities Catholic Charities Sponsor a Family program.

 To celebrate Friends School of Minnesota’s 25 years, we are taking our values out to the community and undertaking 25 service projects.
-Families, students, teachers, and friends of the school are doing service in honor of FSM.
+Families, students, teachers, and friends of the school are doing service in honor of FSMN.
 From packing food for the hungry, to raking leaves and raising money for pancreatic cancer awareness, we are making a difference!
-Here are twelve service projects FSM community members have done this fall:
+Here are twelve service projects FSMN community members have done this fall:

 Friends School of Minnesota students have been busy planting trees this fall.